Icinga/icinga2/doc/3-monitoring-basics.md

       vars.oids["bgp"] = "1.1.1.1.5"
     }

-Now we want to create service checks for `if01` and `temp` but not `bgp`.
+Now we want to create service checks for `if01` and `temp`, but not `bgp`.
-Furthermore we want to pass the snmp oid stored as dictionary value to the custom attribute called `vars.snmp_oid` - this is the command argument required by the [snmp](7-icinga-template-library.md#plugin-check-command-snmp) check command.
+Furthermore we want to pass the snmp oid stored as dictionary value to the custom attribute called `vars.snmp_oid` -- this is the command argument required by the [snmp](7-icinga-template-library.md#plugin-check-command-snmp) check command.
 The service's `display_name` should be set to the identifier inside the dictionary.